 What is the Check and Console Method?

-The Check and Console method, also known as Controlled Crying (or what I refer to as Leave and Check), is when you lay your baby down, say goodnight, walk out of the room, and then intermittently come back for a brief check-in to provide comfort and support.
+The Check and Console method, also known as Controlled Crying (or what I refer to as Leave and Check), is when you lay your baby or toddler down, say goodnight, walk out of the room, and then intermittently come back for a brief check-in to provide comfort and support.
 And then you repeat this system of leaving the room and coming back for a check-in until your little one is asleep.

 When done using an age-appropriate schedule and routines, this method usually works within a handful of days.